Sivaese/Examples/C_Language/readme.txt

 ---> Reasons for alignment
 ---> Union importance and its applications

-14. Advanced
+14. Advanced Topics
 ---> Function Pointer
 ---> Passing function as parameter

 17-06-24
-.
-MS DOS Commands
+        1. MS DOS Commands

+-06-24
-.
-File handling
+        2. File handling
-.
-Command line argumments
+        3. Command line argumments

+3 Hrs Online Session
+3 Hrs to work and report
+3 Hrs to revise / rework all concepts
+3 Hrs to improve your communication skills